SpaaceCadet/FBprophet_seasonal_time_series/README.md

 # FBprophet_seasonal_time_series

-- FBprophet gained so much popularity in modeling seasonal time series data , it has many robust tools to handle :
+- FBprophet gained so much popularity in modeling seasonal time series data , it has many robust tools t to handle :
    - Time series withs known gaps .
    - Complex Periodic phenomenons such as conditional seasons.
    - Robust methods to handle outliers changes in trends changes in seasonal components , holidays and special events.